alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial.md

 	)
 }
 ```
+Notice that after `eurocent` for the `Line total` we have have written a formula for deriving the value.
-A property `Line total` of type number with numerical-type 'eurocent' is added.
-The value of `Line total` is derived by multiplying the selling price with the amount.
-The ***product*** statement takes two terms: the two numbers to be multiplied.
+A derived value (derivation) `Line total` is computed by multiplying the `Selling price` with the `Amount`.

 >An important concept arises when we focus on the symbol ***>*** in front of `Item` (the first term in the *product* statement for calculating `Line total`).
 This line of code means:
 'With the current value of `Item` (a key value of `Menu`) of this specific `Order line` follow its reference and from the resulting node in that referenced collection provide the value of property `Selling price`.'